-Randall Park-the stretch of land between North Main Street and North Burial Ground is a significant amount of space and stretches long enough to include generous improvements for circulation from wider sidewalks to shared-use paths.
-The frontage along Randall Park could function as a more passive, stretch for people to stroll and enjoy a more relaxed environment and is an ideal area to locate play areas or playgrounds for children.
+Along North Burial Ground is a significant amount of space and stretches long enough to include generous improvements for circulation from wider sidewalks to shared-use paths.
+The frontage along Randall Park could function as a more passive stretch for people to stroll and enjoy a more relaxed environment and is an ideal area to locate play areas or playgrounds for children.
 The area near North Burial Ground's entrances could accommodate public amenities such as bathrooms, cafes, newsstands, or other light services the community desires.
 Because of the size of Randall Park, additional uses can also be considered ranging from passive green space or community gardens, to spaces designed for community members to gather.